dnndev/xmp-docs/form-builder.md

 ---
 # Form Builder

 The Form Builder lets you create data entry forms visually — without writing any code.
-You add controls by name, configure their properties in a sidebar panel, connect the form to a database table, and apply a theme.
+You add controls by name, configure their properties in a sidebar panel or directly inline, connect the form to a database table, and apply a theme.
 XMod Pro handles the rest.

 <img src="./img/v5/form-builder-overview.png" alt="Form Builder showing the canvas with several controls and the Property Panel on the right" width="700" />

 In v5, the Form Builder has been completely redesigned.
-It's faster, more capable, and built around a keyboard-friendly workflow.
+It's more capable, more efficient, and built around a keyboard-friendly workflow.
 You can build a fully functional, styled, data-bound form in minutes — and if you ever need more control, you can switch to the [Code Editor](code-editor.md) at any time.

 ::: info Host Access Only
 The Form Builder is only available to Host (SuperUser) accounts, accessed through the [Control Panel](control-panel.md).